temporalio/documentation/docs/tctl/workflow/run.md

 Specify a [Search Attribute](/concepts/what-is-a-search-attribute) key.
 For multiple keys, concatenate them and use pipes (`|`) as separators.

-To list valid keys, use the `tctl cluster get-search-attr` command.
+To list valid keys, use the `tctl cluster get-search-attributes` command.

 **Example**